Embrace the Sun. Power the Future.

 SunCable is developing

-the next great Asia Pacific infrastructure project.
+the next great Asia-Pacific infrastructure project.

 SunCable's Australia-Asia PowerLink is a renewable generation and transmission project that aims to build a brighter, more sustainable future for Australian people and businesses.
-Australia's abundant renewable resources will be harnessed to support decarbonisation of the Northern Territory and Asia Pacific region.
+Australia's abundant renewable resources will be harnessed to support decarbonisation of the Northern Territory and Asia-Pacific region.
 They will power new green industries and cities, drive new economies and, support communities across the footprint of the project.

-SunCable is working closely with governments and communities in Australia, Indonesia, and Singapore, and partnering with scientists, engineers, infrastructure experts and First Nations Traditional Land Owners to make the dream of a brighter, renewable energy future for the Asia Pacific region a reality.
+SunCable is working closely with governments and communities in Australia, Indonesia, and Singapore, and partnering with scientists, engineers, infrastructure experts and First Nations Traditional Land Owners to make the dream of a brighter, renewable energy future for the Asia-Pacific region a reality.

 SunCable is owned by a consortium led by Grok Ventures.
 The AAPowerLink project is being developed by SunCable's executive leadership team.